arunkumar02042002/bandhu/README.md

 ```
 This project is hosted on renders.com and can be accessed on https://bandu-social-media-app.onrender.com

-Note: You will not be able to create your account as I have not set the EMAIL_HOST_PASSWORD.
 ```

 ## Features that I have implemented in the project.